annabaeee/ColourFeel/README.md

 # ColourFeel - by Tom Chinnery and Anna Vass

-*"Are your emotions too big for words?
-Describe it with a color instead!"*
+*"Are your emotions bigger than words?
+Try colors instead!"*

 ColourFeel is a mental wellness app that helps you track your mood each day using colors.
 The meaning of each color is not predetermined; you choose what the color represents to you.